manuelgug/asintmal_analysis/README.md

 # Parasite Density Trajectory Analysis

-This repository contains an analysis aiming to identify clusters of parasite density across four weeks to describe the trajectory of parasites throughout time.
+This repository contains an analysis aiming to identify clusters that describe the trajectory of *P. falciparum* throughout time.

 ## Dataset
 The dataset used in this analysis contains measurements of parasite density across four weeks.
-Three different measurement techniques were used ("pcr", "hrp", and "pfldh") at four different time points ("day7", "day14", "day21", and "day28").
+Three different measurement techniques for parasite density were used ("pcr", "hrp", and "pfldh") at four different time points ("day7", "day14", "day21", and "day28").

 ## Methodology
 The analysis involves several steps: